 Should I get a repayment or interest-only buy-to-let mortgage?

 When you have interest-only mortgages, you pay the interest on the amount your borrowing but don’t pay back the original sum until the end of the deal.
 You will need to have a capital account to pay the outstanding debt balance at the end of the payment term so if you borrowed £100,000, that’s the amount you’ll need to pay back.
 Each month only pay the interest in the mortgage.
-At the end of your payment term, we will return the total balance of the house owing to the seller.

 Why can’t I get a residential mortgage and rent out the property?

-A mortgage for a home does have a clause stopping someone from renting your property in most circumstances.
+A mortgage for a residential home does have a clause stopping someone from renting your property in most circumstances.
 Usually, lenders do this to differing levels, but they want to confirm that it’s you that’s living in the property and that you’re not going to be renting it out.

 This is down to several reasons but you’ve got to think that they mortgage lender owns the property too, so if you’re doing buy to let through a residential mortgage there’s more things that can go wrong for them, so the risk is higher.

 Buy to let mortgages are different to having a residential mortgage.
 Always check the fine print and seek independent mortgage advice.

 You could face legal action if you choose to get a residential mortgage for a buy to let property or face immediate repayment which obviously isn’t ideal.
 Many lenders will be able to provide you with a mortgage for many different circumstances, but you must consult with them to make the right decision about it.

-You have to ensure it is the right one for you and consider late release penalties and remortgagment penalties.
+You have to ensure it is the right one for you and consider late release penalties and remortgage penalties.